D r. H e c t o r Z e n i l

 School of Biomedical Engineering & Imaging Sciences

-Faculty of Life Sciences & Medicine
+Faculty of Life Sciences & Medicine & King’s Institute for Artificial Intelligence

 King’s College London

-BridgeAI Innovate UK Scientific Advisor at The Alan Turing Institute
+Independent AI Scientific Advisor @ The Alan Turing Institute

-Founder and Director at Oxford Immune Algorithmics
+Founder and Director @ Oxford Immune Algorithmics

-Elected member of the London Mathematical Society
+Elected member @ The London Mathematical Society

-Fellow of the British Royal Society of Medicine
+Fellow @ British Royal Society of Medicine

-Member of the Canadian College of Health Leaders
+Member @ Canadian College of Health Leaders

-Founding member of the EPSRC Future Blood Network+
+Founding member @ EPSRC Future Blood Network+

 Media interview at Westminster London during the St James House’s Parliament History Project on the 75th anniversary of the NHS.
 September 2023